meet the chancellor

 Prior to joining the UNC System, Dixon served a total of 10 years combined at two other UNC System campuses.
 Most recently, she was an assistant vice provost at North Carolina State University (NCSU).
 In this role, she enjoyed leading discussions with graduate students interested in careers in higher education leadership and serving on dissertation committees.

+In 2020, Chancellor Dixon was named to the newly formed national Women in Aviation Advisory (WIAAB) board by U.S. Dept. of Transportation Secretary, Elaine L. Chao.
 In 2019, North Carolina Governor Roy Cooper awarded Dr. Dixon The Old North State Award, one of the highest honors granted by the State of North Carolina, which is awarded to “individuals who have shown dedication and service beyond expectation and excellence to the Great State of North Carolina.”
 She also was named by the HBCU Campaign Fund, as one of “The Ten Most Dominant HBCU Leaders of 2020.”
 Before arriving at ECSU, Dr. Dixon was named a 2016-17 American Council on Education (ACE) Fellow.
 Her host campus for the academic year was Wake Forest University in Winston-Salem, NC.

 Dixon received the 2013 Distinguished Alumni Award from the College of Education and the Black Alumni Legacy Award in 2014 at NCSU.
 Dr. Dixon is a member of the American Association of State Colleges and Universities’ (AASCU) Millennium Leadership Initiative, class of 2013.
 She also received the Triangle Business Journal’s “40 Under Forty” leadership award in 2014.
 And, she was recognized as a recipient of the 2015 Alumni Distinguished Service Award from the University of North Carolina at Greensboro.